CIS565-Fall-2014/Project3-Pathtracer/README.md

 but with other basic shape like sphere or cube is okay.)
 As I failed in adding the list of triangle to the member of "geom" and readable by CUDA.
 This can be solved by expanding my current global array of triangle to an array of triangle list.
 I should implement this in the near future.

-In order to load obj, speify the scene file as below
+In order to load obj, speify the scene file as below.
+REMEMBER to include FULL PATH for the obj file, so that TinyObjLoader can correctly finds the file.

 OBJECT 5
 C:\Users\AppleDu\Documents\GitHub\Project3-Pathtracer\data\scenes\hexGem.obj